 Your first thought might be that a tea ceremony is something you need to do in Kyoto, and there certainly are plenty of opportunities in this historic city but other parts of the country also have a deep connection to the ritual and highly experienced tea masters conduct tea ceremonies all over.

-Kyoto is a great place to experience ‘the way of tea’ and this casual tea ceremony near the Silver Pavillion in Kyoto is a good choice for several reasons.
-Firstly the location, it is close to the Philosophers path and the Silver Pavillion so it is easy to co-ordinate into your day sightseeing in the city.
+Kyoto is a great place to experience ‘the way of tea’ and this casual tea ceremony is a good choice for several reasons.
+The tea ceremony takes place at Jotokuji Temple a beautiful traditional temple complex in a tatami matted tea room that looks out to the temple gardens.
+The location is a 15-minute walk from Kyoto station or 7-minutes from the Gojo subway station exit making it very easy to coordinate into your day of sightseeing around the city.

 The environment is crucial to the Japanese tea ceremony and this is one of the few that will greet you and take you through the garden and tea garden into the tatami matted tea room.
-The customs are explained and the ceremony for making the tea is demonstrated, you then have the opportunity to prepare the tea for yourself.
+The customs are explained in English and the ceremony for making the tea is demonstrated.

 While the procedure and environment are authentic, participants are not required to dress specifically for the occasion which can be convenient if you are incorporating it into a day exploring the city.
-Jeans are OK, the only requirement is that you wear socks on the tatami mat.
 There is also the option of a low chair if sitting in the traditional way is uncomfortable for you.